 Matheson Hammock Park is the perfect access point for gentle and safe ocean swimming, while Bill Baggs Cape Florida State Park has a super tall lighthouse that kids will love to climb up.

 Other fantastic family-fun activities include the many famous luxury pools, such as the Venetian Pool or Tidal Cove water park.
 If you want to engage your children in the theater, be sure to visit the Miami Theater Center or the Miami Children’s Theater.

 14. Durham, North Carolina

 While it might seem like a weird addition to this list, Raleigh-Durham has recently been rated the second-best place to live in the United States – and it might just be time for you to add it to a list of ideas for a father-and-son trip.

 In addition to its year-round mild weather, Durham is quickly becoming one of the most popular food spots in the American South.
 If you’re both foodies, stop into any of the critically acclaimed barbecue joints, plant-based comfort food shops, Indian bars, Italian trattorias, diners, or Asian fusion restaurants nestled in or around the downtown.

-If you’re looking for some cultural refinement, go to a lecture at Duke, an independent art gallery, like Cecy’s, or stay at a chic downtown hotel like Unscripted.
-If you want to see more of what the Carolinas have to offer, it’s a quick jaunt to destinations like Charlotte, where you can go on a chilling ghost tour.
+If you’re looking for cultural refinement, go to a lecture at Duke, an independent art gallery like Cecy’s, or stay at a chic downtown hotel like Unscripted.
+If you want to see more of what the Carolinas offer, it’s a quick tour to destinations like Charlotte, where you can go on a chilling ghost tour.